Kyrsten Sinema: 2018 elections

 On September 28, 2017, Sinema officially announced her candidacy for the Class I United States Senate seat held by Republican incumbent Jeff Flake, who declined to seek reelection the next month.

 In March 2018, Sinema donated to charity $33,800 in campaign contributions she had received from Ed Buck, a prominent Democratic donor who came under scrutiny after a homeless escort died of a drug overdose at his California home in 2017.
 She had previously donated to charity $53,400 in campaign contributions from people with ties to Backpage, a website that was seized by the United States Department of Justice after it was accused of knowingly accepting ads for sex with underage girls.

 Federal Election Commission filings released in April 2018 showed Sinema had raised over $8.2 million, more than the three leading Republican primary contenders combined.

 During the 2018 campaign, Sinema refused to debate her competitor in the Democratic primary, Deedra Abboud, an attorney and community activist.
 Sinema won the August Democratic primary for the Senate seat.
 Her Republican opponent in the general election was fellow Arizona U.S. Representative and eventual Senate colleague Martha McSally.
 Sinema received the endorsement of the Human Rights Campaign.

 While Abboud said she would vote against the nomination of Brett Kavanaugh to the Supreme Court, Sinema "said she wanted to delve deeper into Kavanaugh's writings and interview him personally before deciding".
 She said she was "running on the issues people care about most, including offering quality, affordable health care and promoting economic opportunity".

 In the summer of 2018, Sinema said she would vote against Chuck Schumer for Minority Leader if elected to the U.S. Senate.
 "The Democratic leadership has failed Democrats across the country," she said.
 "I am unafraid to say what I believe about what I think our party needs to do and I think our party needs to grow and change."

 Journalist Jonathan Martin wrote in The New York Times in September 2018 that Sinema was running "one of the most moderate-sounding and cautious Senate campaigns this year, keeping the media at arms-length and avoiding controversial issues," and said her campaign was generally reluctant to bring up President Donald Trump.
 According to Martin, both Republicans and Democrats said that Sinema had "few major legislative accomplishments to her record" and was running "on a political image that she has shaped and reshaped over the years.
 And nothing is more central to it now than her childhood homelessness."

 On November 12, many news sources called the U.S. Senate race for Sinema, and the Republican nominee, Martha McSally, conceded.
 Sinema was sworn in with the 116th United States Congress on January 3, 2019.

 Sinema is the first woman to represent Arizona in the United States Senate.
-She is also the first Democrat elected to represent Arizona in the chamber since Dennis DeConcini, who held her current seat from 1977 to 1995.
+She was also the first Democrat elected to represent Arizona in the chamber since Dennis DeConcini, who held the same Class 1 seat from 1977 to 1995.